nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Figure 6.5.3a: <i>Deleting a Task</i>
 </div>

+As shown in Figure 6.5.3a, once we key in the command `delete -s T1`, a success message will be displayed if a `Task` with a TASK_ID of `T1` exists.
+Jarvis will delete that `Task` away and then auto switch to the `Task` tab, showing all the remaining `Tasks`.

 <div markdown="block" class="alert alert-info">
 * Note that TASK_ID, once given, is permanent and no other `Tasks` can receive that TASK_ID even after the deletion of the original one.
 * The Index for `Consultation` and `Mastery Check` is not unique and they will change according to the GUI's displayed list, which is unlike the TASK_ID for `Tasks`.